Eurotrac: Funding and cooperation

 EUROTRAC was a science-driven, "bottom-up" research programme, where the scientist involved in the programme proposed research projects.
 The scientist had to seek funding themselves, primarily through their national funding sources.
 In some cases also the European Commission contributed to the funding.

 In order to become a EUROTRAC-project, the project proposals had to be evaluated by the Scientific Steering Committee (SSC) and finally approved by the International Executive Committee (IEC).

 Organisation

 EUROTRAC was headed by an International Executive Committee (IEC).
-The IEC consisted of one representative from each member country, and approved the subproject proposals and appointed members to the Scientific Steering Committee (SSC).
-The SSC reviewed the subproject proposals and the progress and results of the individual subprojects.
+The IEC consisted of one representative from each member country who were responsible for approving the subproject proposals and appointed members to the Scientific Steering Committee (SSC).
+The SSC reviewed the subproject proposals as well as the progress and results of the individual subprojects.
 The International Scientific Secretariat (ISS) coordinated the EUROTRAC project.
-The ISS was operated by Fraunhofer Institute for Atmospheric Research (Fraunhofer Institut für Atmosphärische Umweltforschung - IFU), located in Garmisch-Partenkirchen, GermanyGermany.
+The ISS was operated by Fraunhofer Institute for Atmospheric Research (Fraunhofer Institut für Atmosphärische Umweltforschung - IFU), located in Garmisch-Partenkirchen, Germany.